 If a book is checked out, you can recall it using My Library Account.
 Log in, search the catalog for the item you want to recall, then click on the hold/recall button.
 The patron who has the book checked out is guaranteed two weeks from the date of checkout, after which the item will be due within 7 days of the recall notification.
 You will be notified by email when it’s available.
 All books are subject to recall.

 Recalled items not returned by the specified date will incur a late fee of $1.00 per day.
 In addition, check out privileges are suspended until the item is returned.

 If an item is available you may place a hold on the item and have it held for you at the Library Services Desk.
 Log in to My Library Account, search the catalog for the item you want to request, then click on the hold/recall button.
 Please allow up to 24 hours for hold requests to be processed.
 Once your requested item is available, you will receive an email notification that it’s ready to be picked up at the Library Services Desk.

-Notifications of overdue items and fines are sent through the university email system.
-For a breakdown of loan periods and fines, visit the Borrowing Privileges page.
+Notifications of overdue items and fees are sent through the university email system.
+For a breakdown of loan periods and fees, visit the Borrowing Privileges page.